Vmorais22/Learning/Google SRE.md

 3) **Walk through the user journey and look for coverage gaps**.
 4) **Set aspirational SLO targets based on business needs**.
 You can wait a couple of measurement intervals with your SLI before doing it.

+### Refininf SLI specticiations

+Imagine we have a requesdt/response service.
+We can see in the SLI menu that we are interested on avaiability, quality and latency.
+Good, we have an initial specification.
+We need to refine it in order to do the implementation.
+Its important to know:

+- Where is SLI meqasured?
+- What does SLI measure?
+- What metrics should be included or excluded?
+- Is there enough detail to implement this SLI?

+For example, let's start with availabilty: **the proportion of valid requests that were served succesfully.**

+What's a valid request?
+We need to know in which user journey we are.
+For example, a request/response app with a user that wants to access its profile.
+So, valid requests will be all asking for a user profile.
+We need to identify and extract this request from all HTTP requests.

+- So now we have: **the proportion of HTTP GET requests for /profile/'*' that were served succesfully.**

+And now, what's served succesfully?
+We need to analyze our responses and decide what is good and waht no. For example, all 2xx, 3xx, 4xx are good and if something fails we retun 503.
+So:

+- This makes: **the proportion of HTTP GET requests for /profile/'*' that return 2xx, 3xx or 4xx.**

+Last question is to know where to measure this.
+For example, the load balancer because have all our incoming requests and they are already recording metric of HTTP response codes:

+- So: **the proportion of HTTP GET requests for /profile/'*' that return 2xx, 3xx or 4xx measured at the load balancer.**

+Another example.
+Latency:

+- **The proportion of valid requests that were served faster than a given threshold**

+Can be refined to:
+- **The proportion of HTTP GET request for /profile/'*' that send their entire response within X ms measured at the load balancer**